-Policy NE3.1- Farming landscape around Ledbury
+Policy NE3.1- Farming Landscape around Ledbury

-SEA Objective Assessment of effect (consider Summary explanation Enhancement & mitigation cumulative effects, significance of the opportunities effect in terms of the three time periods)

-Ob and tarms Marilina 1 Short term (1-5 years) Medium term Long term To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures.
-X X х This Policy is not over and above the Core Strategy.
-To improve the health of the residents and reduce crime in the town.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect in terms of the three time periods) Summary explanation Enhancement & mitigation opportunities Short term (1-5 years) Medium term (6-10 years) Long term (11 years+) To provide everyone with the opportunity to live in good quality, affordable housing, and ensure an appropriate mix of dwelling sizes, types and tenures. x x x This Policy is not over and above the Core Strategy.
+N/A To improve the health of the residents and reduce crime in the town.
 0 + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.

 To encourage office and hi-tech employment through the provision of high-quality employment land.
 0 0 + This Policy is not over and above the Core Strategy.
-To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth.
-0 + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To encourage a vibrant and diversified economy and provide for long-term sustainable economic growth. + + ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To promote Ledbury as a centre for food production. + ++ ++ This Policy is not over and above the Core Strategy.
-To protect heritage assets х х х This Policy is not over and above the Core Strategy.
-To protect and enhance the townscape, maintaining local distinctiveness Х Х х This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
+To protect heritage assets x x x This Policy is not over and above the Core Strategy.
+N/A To protect and enhance the townscape, maintaining local distinctiveness x x x This Policy is not over and above the Core Strategy.
+N/A Protect and enhance biodiversity throughout the Plan area and seek to avoid irreversible losses. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To conserve and enhance the character and quality of the landscape, maintaining and strengthening local distinctiveness and a sense of place. + ++ ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 Protect and enhance the setting of the AONB. + + ++ This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To minimise the risk of flooding. + + + This Policy is not over and above the Core Strategy.
+The criteria within this policy acts as a mitigation measure.
 To reduce energy consumption, promote energy efficiency and increase the use of energy from renewable resources. + + ++ This Policy is not over and above the Core Strategy.
-To ensure community facilities and amenities are appropriate for a growing population. х Х Х This Policy is not over and above the Core Strategy.
-To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. Х х Х This Policy is not over and above the Core Strategy.
-1 l .
-1
+The criteria within this policy acts as a mitigation measure.
+To ensure community facilities and amenities are appropriate for a growing population. х x x This Policy is not over and above the Core Strategy.
+N/A To encourage the provision of new parks, garden and sports facilities in order to promote healthy living. x x x This Policy is not over and above the Core Strategy.
+N/A To encourage the provision of high speed broadband throughout the NP Area. x x x This Policy is not over and above the Core Strategy.
+N/A